-The Village of Chicago Ridge is served by a Police Chief, Deputy Chief, two Commanders, 31 full-time and 24 part-time police officers.
+The Village of Chicago Ridge is served by a Police Chief, two Deputy Chiefs, one Commander, 31 full-time and 22 part-time police officers.
 View the staff directory.

 Text to 911 Now Available in Chicago Ridge

 Call when you can, Text when you can't

 Chicago Ridge Police now have the capability to receive and send text to 9-1-1 messages from cellular phones.
 Text messaging is one of the primary ways people communicate today.
 According to Forrester Research, an estimated 6 billion SMS messages are sent every day in the United States or more than 2.2 trillion per year.
 The 9-1-1 community is constantly striving to meet the evolving needs of the public, and right now that means implementing text to 9-1-1 solutions.

 Text-to-9-1-1 is intended primarily for use in three emergency scenarios: